crazyalbus/GildedRose-Refactoring-Kata/csharpcore/GildedRose/demo-notes.md

 Do this as part of the demo so people see you get tests working.
 In Rider (on Mac), open csharpcore folder
-In GildedRoseTest.cs, fix fixme
+DON'T EXPLAIN APPROVAL TESTS STUFF - THAT COMES IN NEXT DEMO In GildedRoseTest.cs, fix fixme
 Run all tests, and approve the output in the diff tool If diff tool doesn't open, run this in terminal: